Tangled (soundtrack)

 Tangled is the soundtrack album to the 2010 animated film Tangled produced by Walt Disney Animation Studios.
-The film score and original songs were composed by Alan Menken, which marked his return to composition for an animated feature, as he previously worked on several of Disney's animated features till Home on the Range (2004).
+The film's original score and songs were composed by Alan Menken, which marked his return to composition for an animated feature, as he previously worked on several of Disney's animated features till Home on the Range (2004).
 (Note: Though Menken had composed for the 2007 film Enchanted, it is a live-action-animation film, hence it cannot be considered as a full-fledged animation feature.)
 The original songs were created by blending medieval music with 1960s folk rock.
 Glenn Slater wrote lyrics for most of the tracks in the album, except for the closing credits song, "Something That I Want", which was written, composed and performed by Grace Potter from Grace Potter and the Nocturnals, with the score orchestrated by Kevin Kliesch and conducted by Menken's longtime collaborator Michael Kosarin.

 The soundtrack was released by Walt Disney Records on November 16, 2010, followed by a vinyl edition that was released on March 21, 2014.
 Apart from being critically acclaimed, the soundtrack received several awards and nominations, including the Grammy Award for Best Song Written for Visual Media for the track "I See the Light".
 Menken and Slater wrote three new songs for the series, apart from reusing the original tracks for the stage adaptation Tangled: The Musical.